-Urethane casting provides end-use, rigid plastic parts or rubber parts with production-level quality.
-Built without expensive and time-consuming hard tooling, our urethane casting process uses a 3D printed master pattern and silicone molds to deliver high-quality, short-run parts up to 30” long.
+Urethane casting provides end-use, rigid plastic, rubber, and silicone parts with production-level quality.
+Xometry is a leader in urethane casting services with domestic (US-based) and international economy options to fit your timeline and budget.
+Urethane gives professional results for low-volume production using a soft-tooling approach.
+The urethane casting process uses a 3D printed master pattern and RTV silicone molds to deliver high-quality, short-run parts up to 30” long.
 The finished dimensions of urethane cast parts depend on the accuracy of the master model, part geometry, and casting material.
-In general, a shrinkage rate of + 0.15% is expected.
+In general, a shrinkage rate of + 0.15% is typical.

-Cast urethane parts are frequently used when color, surface quality, and toughness are required.
-Cast urethane is a perfect alternative for insert molding or overmolding in low volumes with diverse material choices.
-Polyurethane cast parts can also be used for bridge-tooling between a 3D printed prototype and an injection molding with a balance of quality, cost, and time.
-Urethane cast parts can also be clear, color-matched, painted (including EMI shielding), have installed inserts, and even custom finished.
+Cast urethane parts are ideal when color, surface quality, and toughness are required for quantities from one to one hundred.
+Urethane molding is a perfect alternative for insert molding or overmolding in low volumes with diverse material choices.
+Polyurethane or silicone casting can bridge production between a 3D printed rapid prototype and an injection molding with a balance of quality, cost, and time.
+Urethane cast parts can be clear, color-matched, painted (including EMI shielding), installed inserts, and custom finished.

 Shore D 76-80

 An impact-resistant Shore 78D material used for a variety of purposes, from enclosure housings to concept models.
 This material exhibits ABS-like properties.

 A versatile, Shore D 80, clear polyurethane.
 A matte finish will give a frosted appearance and a higher gloss will increase its transparency.

 A tough Shore 80D flame retardant material that is UL Listed with a flammability rating at 1/16" (1.6 mm).

 TC-891-FR or equivalent

 Shore D 65-75